mikyll/JavaFX-MultiplayerLobbySystem/README.md

 to add:
 - automatic textarea scrolling, to last message;
-- update User list in server, when someone send the READY.
+- ~~update User list in server, when someone send the READY.~~
+- fix exception print stack (handle them in a more proper way).